Potty Training Pants

-COLOURS: size 2-3 years: white, grey, royal blue, blue-stripe, red-stripe, purple, pink, turquoise, mini mouse and in size 3-4 years: green-stripe, royal blue, pink, purple, white, grey and turquoise in stock.
+COLOURS: size 2-3 years: pink, mini mouse, purple, turquoise, white, grey and royal blue and in size 3-4 years: royal blue, pink, purple melange, white, grey, royal blue, mini-mouse and turquoise in stock.

 Description: Toddler potty training pants are useful in assisting toddlers to learn bladder control (by experiencing the sensation of feeling wet).
 They do not replace a nappy in absorbency but are useful in preventing “little accidents”.
 This is especially useful during play school hours or when out and about.

 Big Boy or Girl!
 Bridging the gap from nappy to pants: The trainers pull up and down and look like ordinary underwear but with an absorbent saddle made from our bamboo toweling plus a breathable waterproof layer between 2 layers of soft cotton fabric.

 User Tip: You can either use the potty training pants as they are without a liner or if you prefer, use our fleece nappy liner of bio liner inside.
 Line the inside of a potty to easily clean up the mess!
 Another option is to add a bamboo insert (cloth nappy page) to add absorbency is used at night.

 Washing instructions: Cool or warm wash in a washing machine or by hand.
 Line dry only to preserve the waterproof saddle.